-The CDP consists of a written statement and plans that indicate the development objectives for County Kildare.
+The CDP consists of a written statement and maps that indicate the development objectives for County Kildare.
+The written statement is accompanied by a series of schedules and maps.

-The CDP comprises 19 Chapters and appendices which can be grouped as follows:
+The Plan is set out in a written statement with accompanying maps in two volumes as follows:

+- Volume One Chapters 1 -17 and Appendices - Volume Two Land Use Plans

+These two volumes are accompanied by SEA, AA and SFRA documents.

+Chapter 1 sets out the introduction and strategic context for the plan.

-- Chapters 1 and 2 set out the introduction, strategic context and core strategy for the proper planning and sustainable development of County Kildare. - Chapters 3-14 set out detailed policies and objectives under a range of specific topic headings which the County Council seeks to achieve over the six-year life of this Plan e.g. settlement hierarchy, housing, economic development, retail, infrastructure, rural development, social and community, heritage and landscape. - Chapters 15 and 16 outline urban and rural design guidance to promote quality developments. - Chapters 17 and 18 incorporate village plans, a development strategy for settlements located within the rural areas of the county, and plans for small towns and environs. - Chapter 19 sets out development management standards to be applied to future development proposals in the county.
+Chapters 2 and 3 set out the core strategy and settlement strategy for County Kildare.

+Chapters 4-14 set out detailed policies and objectives under a range of specific topic headings which the County Council seeks to achieve over the six-year life of the Plan e.g. housing, economic development, retail, infrastructure, rural development, social and community, heritage and landscape.

+Chapters 15 and 16 outline urban and rural design guidance to promote quality developments.

+Chapter 17 sets out development management standards to be applied to future development proposals in the county.
 The purpose of these standards and objectives is to guide and assist the formulation of development proposals and to regulate the impact of development on the environment.

+Appendices which are part of Volume I include the Housing Strategy, Record of Monuments and Places, Record of Protected Structures and Scenic Routes.

+Volume Two consists of the land use plans for the small towns, environs areas, villages and rural settlements in Kildare.

-Separate Local Area Plans (LAPs) are in place, or will be in place, for the following towns: Sallins, Celbridge/Castletown, Leixlip/Collinstown, Monasterevin, Kilcock, Kilcullen, Newbridge, Maynooth, Kildare, Clane and Monasterevin.
+Separate Local Area Plans (LAPs) are in place, or will be in place, for the following towns: Sallins, Celbridge/ Castletown, Leixlip/Collinstown, Monasterevin, Kilcock, Kilcullen, Newbridge, Maynooth, Kildare and Clane.
 These LAPs are reviewed and made under Sections 18, 19 and 20 of the Planning and Development Act, and as such do not form part of the CDP.
 However, the CDP does provide the key parameters for these LAPs such the future population and housing targets and sets out the broad strategy for the future economic and social development of these towns.

-Town Development Plans providing for the sustainable development of the towns of Naas and Athy are also in place.
+Town Development Plans providing for the sustainable development of the towns of Naas and Athy are also in place and Local Area Plans will also be prepared for these settlements.